Combining Counterfactual Regret Minimization with Information Gain to Solve Extensive Games with Unknown Environments: Preliminaries

 where $\eta \in \mathbf{R}^{+}$ is a discount factor and contributes to exploration.

-\subsection{Counterfactual Regret Minimization}
+\subsection{Counterfactual regret minimization}

-The counterfactual regret minimization (CFR) algorithm \cite{zinkevich2007regret,brown2019deep}, which converges to Nash equilibrium by constantly iterating to reduce regrets, has been proved to be successful in two-player zero-sum games with incomplete information through experiments.
-The core idea of CFR is to apply the regret minimization algorithms \cite{DBLP:journals/iandc/LittlestoneW94,chaudhuri2009parameter} to each infoset in order to calculate strategies.
-In other words, it divides the total regret into a number of regrets on infosets.
-The purpose of optimizing policy and finding NE is achieved by minimizing the cumulative regret.
-Let $v^{\theta}_{i}(I)$ be the counterfactual value of player $i\in P(I)$ at infoset $I$:
+The CFR algorithm \cite{zinkevich2007regret,brown2019deep}, which converges to NE by constantly iterating to reduce regrets, has been proven to be successful in two-player zero-sum games with incomplete information through experiments.
+The core idea of CFR is to apply the regret matching algorithms \cite{LITTLESTONE1994212,chaudhuri2009parameter} to each information set for computing strategy profiles.
+In other words, it divides the total regret into a number of regrets on information sets.
+The purpose of optimizing policy and finding a NE is achieved by minimizing cumulative regrets.
+We denote the set of all terminal nodes with a prefix in $\infoset$ as $Z_{\infoset}$, and refer to the particular prefix as $z[\infoset]$.
+Let $v^{\sigma}_{i}(\infoset)$ be the counterfactual value of player $i\in P(\infoset)$ at the information set $\infoset$:

-The immediate counterfactual regret $r^{t}(I,a)$ is the counterfactual value difference between taking action $a$ and whole the infoset $I$ on round t:
+Eq. \ref{eq5} represents the expected payoff to player $i$ when reaching $\infoset$, where $\pi_{-i}^{\sigma}(z[\infoset])$ denotes the probability of players, excluding player $i$, reaching the information set $\infoset$.
+The immediate counterfactual regret $r^{t}(\infoset,a)$ is the counterfactual value difference between taking action $a$ and whole the information set $\infoset$ on round $t$: